StudHamza/GNU-Radio-FM-App/docs/tutorials.md

 Create a new python virtual environment make sure to include system packages so that your code can find GNU Radio.

+**Note**: Make sure to include system packages so that your interpreter can find the GNU Radio library
 ``` bash
 # Create environment
 python -m venv .venv --system-site-packages